jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 # Organization of grammar and terminology

 Here is the organization of the following discussion:
-- we have domains and subdomains (in the sense of "vP-TP-CP domain", or "NumP projection"), which may also be called as **constructions**
+- we have domains and subdomains (in the sense of "vP-TP-CP domain or layer", or "NumP projection"), which may also be called as **constructions** or **grammatical systems**

+  Words in one layer (for example, the so-called "predicate", or things in the clause except the arguments, or an NP) are often said to be "unbranchable", because too many things happen in a single layer: there may be movements like Cinque 2005, there may be prosody segmentation (which is so strong that it strongly affects native speakers' intuition of phrase segmentation), etc.
 - A word can also be seen as a construction, since it's formed by several functional heads and/or lexical roots, and can be seen as the "crystallized" phonetic realization of a domain.
 - in each domain, we have **grammatical relations**, which arises from constituent relations or c-command relations